riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 ## Introduction - the custom extensions reuse problem

 RISC-V reserves the custom-\* opcode space, enabling anyone to create new custom extensions and their software libraries.
-But RISC-V custom extensions are unmanaged, lacking standards or uniformity.
-This impairs extension reuse.
-Use of one extension in a system may preclude use of another, because they may have conflicting custom instructions, or incompatible means of extension discovery, versioning, state management, etc. This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.
+However, composition of multiple extensions is impared because RISC-V custom extensions are unmanaged, lacking standards or uniformity;  the use of one extension in a system may preclude use of another extension because they may have conflicting custom instructions, or incompatible means of extension discovery, versioning, state management, etc. This leads to disjoint solution silos and fragmentation of the RISC-V ecosystem.

 ## Objectives